 How the coronavirus pandemic affects your business, and how are you coping?

 As I like to spend my time in different countries, we were a remote-only company from the very beginning without the classic office.
 As a result, the Corona crisis had almost no impact on the way we run our company.
-We just founded when Corona started, so I can’t really say much about whether we got fewer or even more requests because of Corona, since they have been constantly increasing since we started.
+We just found out when Corona started, so I can’t really say much about whether we got fewer or even more requests because of Corona, since they have constantly been increasing since we started.

 Did you have to make difficult choices, and what are the lessons learned?

-I think as a startup you have to make difficult decisions all the time, as you’re missing the experience.
-What I learned is that the number one priority as a founder should be to build an awesome and passionate team.
-I deeply believe in “don’t hire for skills, hire for attitude”.
+I think as a startup; you have to make difficult decisions all the time, as you’re missing the experience.
+I learned that a founder’s number one priority should be building an awesome and passionate team.
+I deeply believe in “don’t hire for skills, hire for attitude.”
 If I interview someone, I’m looking if that person has a “fire in their eyes”.
 If so, I give them a chance.

 What specific tools, software, and management skills are you using to navigate this crisis?